Chris-THC/iwaid-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+First install Node JS, if you don't already have it, to be able to execute the following commands

 ## Available Scripts

+Then you have to execute the command
+### `npm install`

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\